Usually, your new website will have at least one new email address based on the domain name, such as [email protected]

 Changing your email address password

-To learn how to do this, visit the Video Tutorials page and look for How to change the password for an email address that uses your domain.
+As for how to change it, first you’ll need to log in to your cPanel, then you’ll need to navigate to your email settings.
+For instructions on how to do this, visit the GiteWise Video Tutorials page and look for How to log in to your site’s cPanel and How to change the password for an email address that uses your domain.

 Make sure your password is secure

 Ideally, your password should include both upper case and lower case characters, numerals and at least one symbol such as [email protected]$%&.
 I strongly recommend the use of a password manager – you can read about the best apps for managing passwords here.

 If you choose not to use a password manager, be sure to note down your new password or choose one you can easily recall.
 Although you won’t need it when checking your email day to day, if you ever need to log in via webmail or need to ask GiteWise to investigate missing emails, this password will be needed.

 Check your new email account is working correctly after you’ve set it up or changed the password.